shivangitripathi2712/RAG_oscardataset/README.md

 ### What Does Not
 - The code assumes the presence of a service running at the given URI, which may not be publicly accessible.
 - Real-time updating of the Oscars database with new entries is not implemented.
-- The chat system is a standalone function and is not integrated into a web or GUI interface.